-Next up was the ricotta cheese.
-The recipe for ricotta is pretty much the same everywhere, but I will credit the pizza feature in my most recent Country Living magazine for making it jump to mind.
+The recipe for homemade ricotta is pretty much the same everywhere: milk, salt, and an acid like lemon juice.
 Bring 1/2 gallon of whole milk and 1 teaspoon of salt to a boil.
-Reduce the boil to a simmer and add 3 tablespoons of lemon juice (I used the juice from two lemons).
+Reduce the boil to a simmer and add 3 tablespoons of lemon juice (I used two lemons).
 Stir the milk mixture about one minute until curds form, then use a small colander or slotted spoon to transfer the curds to a large colander lined with cheese cloth.
-The large colander should sit above a large bowl that will catch the draining liquid.
-Allow the curds to drain and wah lah: fresh, creamy, delicious ricotta cheese.
+The colander should sit above a large bowl that will catch the draining liquid.
+Allow the curds to drain and there you have it: made-from-scratch ricotta cheese.

-While the pizza bakes, you can use any leftover pizza crust to make cinnamon and sugar bread sticks (or knots, if those are a preferred shape).
-Brush the remaining dough with butter, roll it in a mixture of cinnamon and sugar, cut in thin strips and twist to make bread stick appetizers.
+While the pizza bakes, you can use any leftover pizza crust to make cinnamon and sugar sticks (or knots).
+Brush the remaining dough with butter, roll it in a mixture of cinnamon and sugar, cut it into thin strips, and twist.
+Simply bake the dough for a few minutes after the pizza comes out of the oven.

 After I baked my pizza for lunch, I went dinner at 300 East.
-I was very satisfied to see they too had a peach pizza on the menu, but with red onion, ham, blue cheese and basil.
-Pizza really is a make it your own dish, so please, try it and make it your own.
-You will be off to a great week!
+I was please to see they too had a peach pizza on the menu, but with red onion, ham, blue cheese, and basil.
+Pizza really is a make it your own dish.
+Enjoy!

 - 2 medium peaches